What’s the engine or inspiration that drives your work?

 Which medium do you prefer to work with and why?

 Light and sound, as they combine well.
-As ephemeral mediums, their rendition change every moment and each moment captured is unique in its expression.
+As ephemeral mediums, their rendition change every moment, with each captured unique in its expression.

 In several of your works, we meet bugs.
 The inspiration behind these?